OmarMiniesy/Notes/Defensive Security/Security Info & Events Mgmt/Splunk/Splunk Processing Language (SPL).md

 ```SPL
 index="main" "data-to-search-for"
 ```
+- Writing text without specifying a field will query all the fields.
+This is case insensitive.

 A *macro* is a placeholder for a more complex search query that can take arguments if variables are needed.
 - Macros are created from the settings, and they referenced using the backticks.